 - A local anesthetic will be given to numb the needle puncture site.

-- The doctor will make a needle puncture through your skin and into your artery, and insert a long, thin tube called a catheter into the artery.
+- The doctor will make a needle puncture through your skin and into your artery, inserting a long, thin tube called a catheter.
 You may feel some pressure, but you shouldn’t feel any pain.

 - The doctor will inject a small amount of dye into the catheter.
 This makes the narrowed or blocked sections of your arteries show up clearly on X-rays.
 The dye may cause you to feel flushed or hot for a few seconds.